sshaw/build-status/README.md

 `M-x build-status-mode` in a buffer that's part of a CI project.

 By default the build status will be checked every 5 minutes.
-To change this set `build-status-check-interval` to the desired time, in seconds.
+To change this set `build-status-check-interval` to the desired interval, in seconds.

 API keys can be set via the service-specific variable (see below) or via `git config`: